gwappa/amorphys/docs/source/core/signal.rst

     a subclass of :py:class:`Scan` used to represent video acquisition.
     For properties, refer to :py:class:`Scan`.

-    The :py:attr:`size` property must hold a :py:class:`Space` with more than two-dimensional.
+    The :py:attr:`size <Scan.size>` property must hold a :py:class:`Space` with more than two-dimensional.
 For example, the standard color videography will have three dimensions (i.e. width, height, and 3 color channels).

-    Note that, in the case of "standard" videography, :py:attr:`sampling-rate` can be the same as :py:attr:`scan-rate`, as it makes no sense to define the pixel-sampling rate (or pixel dwell-time, as it may be important for scanning microscopy).
+    Note that, in the case of "standard" videography, :py:attr:`sampling-rate <Scan.sampling-rate>` can be the same as :py:attr:`scan-rate <Scan.scan-rate>`, as it makes no sense to define the pixel-sampling rate (or pixel dwell-time, as it may be important for scanning microscopy).